- 8/18/19. Added link to updated FiiO K3 vs. E10K

 You can power your studio monitors with it via the RCA/Analog Outs.
 What are Studio Monitors?
 You can use it as a Gaming Rig for either your PC/Laptop or Console.
 For console just use an optical cable and you’re set!
 More on how to hook it up in a bit. 🙂

 The E10K can be used as a Gaming DAC, but the results are disappointing and I wouldn’t purchase it for that purpose.
-It doesn’t output enough volume, and I presume it’s because it needs bus power.
-The PS4 will provide some, but it’s not nearly loud enough.
-My guess is that not enough power is being distributed to the E10K but I’m not 100% sure why.
+It doesn’t output enough volume, and I presume it’s because it needs more power.
+The PS4 will provide some, but it’s not nearly loud enough and I’m unsure why.
+If you have any ideas, let me know down below!!

 As a Converter

 Some DACs only have coax and Toslink capabilities.
 If your computer doesn’t have those, you can use the E10K to convert the signal from USB to coax and then connect the other DAC to the E10K.